+Oklahoma wheat producers need new cultivars that are more broadly adapted, have higher yield potential, possess long term leaf rust resistance plus resistance to other biotic and abiotic stresses, and have acceptable industry quality.
 Plant variety and germplasm development programs have been highly successful and have focused on agronomic crops and forages important to Oklahoma, surrounding states, and climatic zones in which new releases may be adapted.
 Results from formula funds have led to the development of a "new crop" with the OAES release of 'Intrada', which is the first hard white winter wheat variety to emerge from the new breeding program.
 This new variety was released eight years after initiation of the program.
 The emergence of white wheat production in Oklahoma has the potential to develop new markets both regionally and internationally and provide an economic boost to selected producers and grain marketers that choose to handle it as a special crop.
+The federal incentive program will further promote the growth of hard white winter wheat in Oklahoma.